-In this study researchers looked at the amount and frequency of alcohol consumption and obesity.
-However, their study was unique in looking at different levels of obesity.
+In this study researchers looked at the amount and frequency of drinking and obesity.
+And their study was unique in looking at different levels of obesity.

 Researchers used data from U.S. National Health and Nutrition surveys over a five-year period.
 They found that about 36% of males and 41% of females were obese.
 The researchers defined obesity as BMI ≥ 30 kg/m2.

-Specifically, that was Class 1 obesity.
-Class II was BMI 35-<40 kg/m2 and Class III was BMI ≥ 40 kg/m2.
+That was Class 1 obesity.
+Class II was BMI 35 ≥ 40 kg/m2 and Class III was BMI > 40 kg/m2.
 This enabled the researchers to see the effects of alcohol on varying levels of obesity.

-Among both sexes, more frequent alcohol consumption was associated with less obesity.
-However, heavy alcohol consumption was associated with increased risk of obesity.
+Among both sexes, more frequent drinking was linked with less obesity.
+But heavy drinking was linked with increased risk of obesity.